COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 "In attempting to formulate comprehensive crime prevention programs over the years innumerable study commissions, blue ribbon panels, penologists, investigative agencies, and other experts in all phases of the criminal justice field have grappled with the problem of identifying the primary underlining causes of crime and delinquency.
 The Crime Study Commission is cognizant of and concurs with many of the most recent efforts which have found such factors as (1) deprived socio-economic status, (2) unemployment, (3) poor school performance, (4) broken homes and (5) mental illness, as being primary contributing factors.

-"The Crime Study Commission in this report will attempt to go one step further in the search for the cause of crime by postulating a theory, which simply stated, will argue that, “reading failure is the single most significant factor in those forms of delinquency which can be described as anti-socially aggressive.”
+"The Crime Study Commission in this report will attempt to go one step further in the search for the cause of crime by postulating a theory, which simply stated that, “reading failure is the single most significant factor in those forms of delinquency which can be described as anti-socially aggressive.”
 (Emphasis added) If we believe that a significant amount of serious crime is committed by individuals who began their anti-social behavior as school dropouts and who graduated from juvenile delinquents to youthful offenders to adult criminals, then this theory, if proven, becomes vitally important indicator for crime prevention."

 That is a strong statement from a legislative body.